Why do we need oil catch cans?

 No. Radium Engineering catch cans are designed to withstand boost pressure and thus can be plumbed directly to the intake manifold without the need for a check valve.

 Should I drain the oil that accumulates in the catch cans back into the engine?

 The Radium Engineering catch cans are equipped with a female 4AN ORB threaded port on the bottom which could be used to allow draining of contents back into the engine.
 However, keep in mind, that the catch cans do not ONLY collect oil, they also collect condensed water and unburnt fuel.
 When these mix together in high temperatures, they form a nasty, foul-smelling "sludge" that you do not want back in the engine.
 The Radium Engineering catch cans can be easily drained using a few different methods.

 Here is a sample of what you can typically expect to find in a catch can:

 However, if a proper heated Air Oil Separator is used, the oil can be returned back to the engine.

-If I only want to use one catch can, which line (PCV or Crank Vent) should I install it on?
+If I only want to use one catch can, which line (PCV or Crankcase Vent) should I install it on?

 Radium always recommends both catch cans are used for maximum effectiveness.
 You may find one catch can collects at a faster rate than the other and will be emptied more often.

-Radium Engineering offers universal catch cans as well as application specific kits for certain vehicles that offer an easy bolt-in installation.
+Radium Engineering offers universal catch cans as well as application-specific kits for certain vehicles that offer an easy bolt-in installation.
+Note that all application-specific kits use the Radium 8 fl-oz Standard Fluid Lock® catch can.
 Fittings and hoses are also available for custom installations.